emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-configure-roles-and-users.md

 With users we mean: Any action that is available to be executed on an internal system that you want to make publicly available via the API Gateway
 With API Gateway we mean: A collection of RESTful API operations that can be published to the outside world to give them access to applications that are linked to your business process

-In eMagiz, you have a clear way to define ‘consuming’ entities of an API Gateway and assign the correct roles and rights on role and user level.
+In eMagiz, you have a clear way to define "consuming" entities of an API Gateway and assign the correct roles and rights on role and user level.
 This is done in a two-part process.
 The first part is done in Capture and Design.
 The second part is done in Deploy

 ##### Theory